 A dispensation temporarily allows parking in a location that is ordinarily not possible, for a maximum dispensation of four hours in every 24-hour period.
 These include dispensations on Single or Double Yellow lines for a maximum period of 4 hours.
 If granted, the council will issue a permit that must be displayed in the windscreen on the authorised vehicle.

-Details of the fees and how to apply for a parking suspension or dispensation are available online.
+Details of the applicable fees and the application process for a parking suspension or dispensation are available online.

-Revenue from parking suspensions and dispensations in 2018-19 was £1.33m
+Revenue from parking suspensions and dispensations in 2019-20 was £2.12m

 On-Street Parking